Newsday (BBC News programme)

-Newsday is a news programme on BBC World News that was first broadcast on 13 June 2011.
-The programme is normally hosted by Karishma Vaswani in Singapore.
+Newsday, styled also as Newsday with Steve Lai is a news programme on BBC News that was first broadcast on 13 June 2011.
+The programme covers international news with a specific focus on Asia and its financial markets and is mainly presented by Steve Lai in Singapore.
 The programme began as a dual-presented bulletin from Singapore and London.
-During important news stories, the programme has previously been broadcast from Washington with either Katty Kay or Laura Trevelyan instead of the traditional London broadcast.
+During important news stories, the programme has previously been broadcast from Washington with either Sumi Somaskanda instead of the traditional London broadcast.
 Such news stories have included the death of Muhammad Ali, Hillary Clinton receiving the Democratic nomination, and Donald Trump getting important votes in his presidential nomination for the Republican Party.

-The programme is broadcast around the world on BBC World News, as well as PBS affiliates in America, and is also shown in the UK on the domestic BBC News channel throughout the night, with the 23:00, 00:00 and 01:00 GMT bulletins.
+The programme is broadcast around the world on BBC News (international TV channel), as well as PBS member stations in America, and is also shown in the UK on the domestic UK feed of BBC News channel.
 Newsday is sometimes broadcast on BBC One as part of the channel's overnight simulcast of BBC News.
-It covers international news with a specific focus on Asia and its financial markets.

-BBC World News invested in a new Asia Pacific news HQ in Singapore with broadcasts commencing from Monday 3 August 2015 with a revamped studio and graphics and theme music composed by David Lowe.

 Schedule

-Newsday is aired on weekdays on BBC World News.
-The programme acts as a morning programme for Asia, an overnight broadcast in Europe and the UK and a late night news programme for the Americas.
+Newsday is aired on weekdays. and acts as a morning programme for Asia, an overnight broadcast in Europe and the UK and an evening news programme for the Americas.
 It features analysis and discussion of the top news stories of the day and also previews the exclusive reports, correspondent feature films and interviews.

 On 18 June 2012, Newsday broadcast times were changed to 23:00–02:00 GMT (22:00–01:00 GMT in summer time) on Sunday to Thursday.
 It is shown from 00:00–02:00 on Monday to Thursday in the UK.
+Since late 2024, the programme moved to the 02:00–05:00GMT slot again.

 A look at major news events from the past are shown in "This Week in History" for UK and PBS viewers while commercial breaks are broadcast for international viewers.

 During the UK's principle COVID-19 pandemic periods, Newsday was not broadcast from 27 March 2020 to 20 July 2021; during that time the slot was temporarily replaced with additional half-hour BBC World News bulletins.